MERTULAS/direactree/README.md

 ### For Next.js 13+ Applications

 ### In Next.js 13 and later versions, all components are considered Server Components by default.
-Since Direactree is a Client Component, we offer two different usage methods:
+Since Direactree is a Client Component, you have two different usage methods:

 #### 1. Using Special Next.js Import (Recommended)